Stuff I use and recommend

 The Theta S has dual 180° cameras that take seamless spherical photos and videos.
 You can view the photos and videos in the Theta iOS or Android app or upload to the Ricoh website.
 You can also upload (after your Mac or Windows computer processes the video) to YouTube for 360° viewing in a Google Cardboard viewer.

-The Quick Connect is the tripod I travel with.
+The Nifty Zip Pod is the tripod I travel with.
 It's very compact and takes seconds to set up because it instantly springs open.
-At 44 inches, this tripod isn't as tall or as adjustable as a full sized tripod, but I love that it fits in my backpack.
+At 48 inches, this tripod isn't as tall or as adjustable as a full sized tripod, but I love that it fits in my backpack.

-I use the Lanparte HHG-01 to stabilize my videos.
-I've got some amazing shots with my and this gimbal.
+I use a DJI Osmo 2 to stabilize my videos.
+I've got some amazing shots with this gimbal.
 It uses motors to stabilize my phone.
 My videos look so smooth—they look like they were filmed using a camera crane.
 Unfortunately, I cannot use a microphone with this gimbal because plugging in a mic will cause imbalance.

 I carry a lot of little gadgets and cables with me, and Grid-It helps keep them organized.
 It's a board with lots of elastic straps.
 I use the largest Grid-It they make, and it can fit my USB cables, power adapter, hard drive, power bank, presenter remote, adapters, and portable speaker.
 When traveling, I just pull out my Grid-It for easy access to my stuff.

-Proper lighting helps my Periscope and green screen videos look more professional.
+Proper lighting helps my videos look more professional.
 My pair of StudioPRO lights are extremely bright, so it's a good thing they are dimmable.
 Having two light panels positioned correctly reduces shadows.
 The lights come with diffuser covers, which I help me control the lighting, and the stands are completely adjustable.

 These lights are powered by AA batteries and I use them to light myself when I record webinars.
 I also use them for when I film in front of a green screen.
 These lights come with a variety of diffuser covers, which I use to control the lighting.
 The included tripods are very short, so you may need to place them on tablets, chairs, or taller tripods.

 I've been using a Yeti microphone with my computers for years.
 It's great for recording podcasts and voice overs.
 I've seen it used in lots of classrooms because several students can huddle around the mic to say their parts.
-Yeti requires too much power to work with an iPad or iPhone using Apple's USB Camera Adapter–unless you use plug it into a powered USB hub.
+Yeti can work with an iPad or iPhone is you use the Apple Lightning to USB Camera Adapter.
+The adapter needs to be plugged into a wall outlet in order to provide enough power to the Yeti.